Chart Color Schemes

 Transport servicing is high compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Geilston Bay has 40 active public transport stops, all of which are bus stops.
-These stops are served by a total of 54 different routes, carrying out 5343 weekly passenger trips collectively.
-The accessibility of these services is rated as excellent, with residents typically located just 151 meters from the nearest stop.
+Geilston Bay has 40 active public transport stops operating within it, all of which are bus stops.
+These stops are serviced by a total of 69 different routes, providing a combined weekly passenger trip count of 5,225 trips.
+The accessibility to these transport services is rated as excellent, with residents typically located just 151 meters from the nearest stop.
+As it is primarily a residential area, most residents commute outward for work or other purposes.
+Cars are the dominant mode of transportation, used by 86% of residents, while only 10% use buses.
+On average, there are 1.5 vehicles per dwelling in the area.

 Frequently Asked Questions - Transport